sara-mansouri/airmozilla/README.md

 ```

 **Step 3 - Create a database**
+First you need to install PostgreSQL on your computer.
+Please follow the related
+instructions for your Operating System on [the PostgreSQL website](http://www.postgresql.org/download/).

 To create a database in PostgreSQL there are different approaches.
 The simplest
 is the `createdb` command.
 How you handle credentials, roles and permissions is